 Contrary to popular belief, water damage is much more insidious than it appears to be on the surface level.
 Suppose you’ve just had a flood — one of your appliances ran amok, or it rained so hard that the water outside ended up filling your home.
 Whatever the reason, you ended up with a shallow pool in your home.
 After copious amounts of cleanup, you think the problem has finally been taken care of.
 Well, as much as we hate to say it, that’s where you’re wrong.

 Water has the nasty tendency to get everywhere we don’t want it to, and if you’ve experienced an event lately that filled any space of your home with water, you can bet that it’s seeped into all the wrong places.
-And, unfortunately, this goes beyond being a minor convenience — sustained water damage can lead to weaker structural integrity, mold growth, mildew, and more.
+And, unfortunately, this goes beyond being a minor convenience — sustained water damage can lead to weaker structural integrity, mildew, nasty smells, and more.

 That’s why it’s important to be informed on the signs of water damage in your home.
 Even if you think you’ve taken care of all the water, it’s bound to get into places that slip past your attention.
 Furthermore, it’s entirely possible for water accidents to happen in your home completely unbeknownst to you, and you may not realize it until you start to see the signs.
 Here are some tell-tale giveaways that you’ve got water damage in your home.